 Suggested daily dosage: 1 x 5 ml directly in mouth or glass of water or juice, unless otherwise advised by a healthcare professional.
 Do not exceed recommended dosage.
 Discount bundle available (Click here)

 Storage: Store cool and dry.
 When opened store in refrigerator and finish within 2 months.

-- Liposomal Vitamin C for more absorption and bio-availability
+- Liposomal vitamin C for improved bioavailability and absorption

 - Boosts immunity